dkimhw/launch_school/js_109/js_109_problems.md

 * On line 1: we initialize the variable `munstersDescription` and assign it with the value `"The Munsters are creepy and spooky."`
 * On line 3, we call the method `split("")` on the value of `munstersDescription`. `split` takes in one parameter called `separator` used to split the string into a list of substrings. `split` returns a new array, and in this case: `["T", "h", "e"...]` (because an empty string denotes to `split` that the split happens on every character of the string ).
 Then on that return value, we call `map` method.
 * `map` method takes in a callback function.
 It iterates through every element of the array, and for each element, invokes the callback. `map` returns a new array of the same size and adds the return value of the callback function into the new array which `map` returns at the end of the loop.
   * Here, on iteration 1, value `"T"` is passed to the callback.
-Inside the callback, there an `if` statement with the following expression passed to the `condition` of `if` statement: `char === char.toUpperCase()`.
+Inside the callback, there is an `if` statement with the following expression passed to the `condition` of `if` statement: `char === char.toUpperCase()`.
 If the passed in argument `char` is an uppercase - this expression will evaluate to true and the callback will return `char.toLowerCase()` which `map` will place into the new array.
 If not, callback returns `char.toUpperCase()`.
   * At the end `map` returns an array of the same characters but with their cases flipped
-* Finally on the last line we call `.join("")` on the return value of `map`. `join` method returns a new string by concatenating all of the elements in the array separated by a specified separator string in this case `""`.
+* Finally on the last line we call `.join("")` on the return value of `map`. `join` method returns a new string by concatenating all of the elements in the array separated by a specified separator in this case `""`.
 The final output is: